 The town hall was once the palace where the lords lived, and nearby is a stretch of the castle walls.
-Even the Church of Santi Pietro e Illario, the parish church, served as the castle’s chapel, today home to a fresco from the 15th century depicting the Madonna and Child that was probably painted by Agnolo di Lorentino.
+The ParishChurch of Santi Pietro e Illario is also well worth a visit.
+It was once the castle’s chapel, and is today home to a 15th-century fresco depicting the Madonna and Child, probably painted by Agnolo di Lorentino.

 It’s also worth stopping by the hamlet of Gello Biscardo, known as the “town of madmen” because of a few stories about some truly bizarre citizens.